ashish-ghimire/casinoCpp/README.md

-Casino is a card game played by 2 players.
+"Casino is a card game played by 2 players.

 The Objective: